clawpack/doc/doc/fgout.rst

 An improved version of the capability to output on a fixed grid at more frequent times than the standard AMR output has been introduced in v5.9.0, and these are now called `fgout grids` to complement the `fgmax grids`.
-These `fgout grids` are described further below.
+These `fgout grids` are described further below (with some changes introduced in v5.11.0).

 .. _fgout_input: